jeremyButtler/alnSeq/README.md

 ## What is alnSeq?

-AlnSeq is an sequence alignment program that uses either a Needleman Wunsch or Smith Waterman alignment algorithm.
+AlnSeq is an sequence alignment program that uses either a Needleman Wunsch, Hirschberg, or Smith Waterman alignment algorithm.
 AlnSeq is unique from a traditional Needleman Wunsch or Smith Waterman in how it handles the scoring matrix and the direction matrix.

 One thing I do want to point out is that there are very memory efficient algorithms for optimal global alignments